hth313/boost41/doc/assignment.rst

-As existing storage media code is unaware of secondary assignments, ``CLKYSEC`` provides a means of replacing keys as it will wipe the existing secondary key assignments, which is what a load and replace key assignments will do.
+As existing storage media code is unaware of secondary assignments, ``CLKYSEC`` provides a means of replacing keys as it will wipe the existing secondary key assignments, which is what a load and replace key assignments is intended to do.
 Not calling ``CLKYSEC`` means that loading keys acts as merging them with respect to existing secondary assignments.

 .. note::